 - Identify approximately 10 values that are important to you.

-- Narrow the list down to three or four values.
-The following questions may be helpful:
+- Then, narrow the list down to three or four values.
+When narrowing down, the following questions may be helpful:

-- When do I feel the most upset or irritated? (look for the value not being met)
+- When do I feel the most alive or the most satisfied? (this could be a cue that there’s a core value being met)

-- When do I feel the most alive or the most satisfied? (look for the value being met)
+- When do I feel the most upset or irritated? (this could be a cue that there’s a core value not being met)